abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/meta.c
 /a/b/c/d/e/menu.c
 /a/b/min.c
-/a/b/c/d/e/f/g/max.c

-note the last extra two if we let them exist
+/a/b/c/d/e/f/g/max.c    #note the last extra two if we assume them exist

-can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option, no need in preceeding '**' with '\\' as enclosing of '' took over the job
+can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option

 $ l -E '/a/**m\w{2,3}\\.[c-h]'